bjmnbraun/icestick_fastio/README.md

 The icestorm pipeline comes equipped to flash a static program to the device, but offers few capabilities for streaming I/O while a program is running.
-Since we need to stream large images off of (and possibly back on to) to the FPGA many times a second, we need to overcome the limited I/O capabilities of the icestick.
+Since we need to stream large images off of (and possibly back on to) the FPGA many times a second, we need to overcome the limited I/O capabilities of the icestick.

 Other FPGAs may come with special I/O capabilities.
 Our goal is to specifically